2019 Air Dynasty helicopter crash

-On February 27, 2019, Air Dynasty's Eurocopter AS350 B3e carrying six passengers and one pilot was scheduled to travel on a domestic chartered flight from Pathibhara Devi Temple in Taplejung to Chuhandanda in Tehrathum, Nepal.
+On February 27, 2019, an Air Dynasty Eurocopter AS350 B3e carrying six passengers and one pilot was scheduled to fly a domestic chartered flight from Pathibhara Devi Temple in Taplejung to Chuhandanda in Tehrathum, Nepal.
 The aircraft crashed at approximately 1.30 p.m.
-(NPT) due to bad weather in Taplejung.
+(NPT) whilst in bad weather in Taplejung.
 All seven people on board died in the crash, including Rabindra Prasad Adhikari, Nepal's Minister for Tourism and Civil Aviation.

 Background

 Minister of Culture, Tourism and Civil Aviation of Nepal Rabindra Prasad Adhikari came to Taplejung to inspect the under-construction airport at Chuhandanda.
 After inspecting the airport, the fellow passengers and crew went to see one of the most significant temples in Nepal, Pathibhara Devi Temple by helicopter.
 After visiting the temple Adhikari and other passengers were returning to Chuhandanda in Tehrathum.

 Aircraft

 The aircraft involved was a Eurocopter AS350 B3e bearing the registration 9N-AMI.
 It was built by Airbus Helicopters in 2017 and delivered to Air Dynasty brand new.